michaelrgarcia/landing-page/README.md

 # landing-page

-This will be a project themed after a personal favorite thing of mine.
+This will be a project resembling a common website layout.

 It will be a landing page utilizing Flexbox and will demonstrate my current ability to create responsive website layouts.